About Independence Township

 Independence Township has a land mass of 23.3 sq. miles or approximately 15,142.4 acres.
 It is a rural community located in the southern section of Beaver County.
 The township abuts Hanover Township to the west.
 It is bordered on the northeast by Hopewell Township, with Raccoon Township on its northwestern border.
 Allegheny and Washington Counties are on its southeastern border.

 It is just a few minutes commute to the Pittsburgh International Airport or the Beaver Valley Mall.
-Pittsburgh and all of its activities is just a half an hour away.
+Pittsburgh and all of its activities are just a half an hour away.

 History of Independence Township